codingforeveryone/READMEs/programmer-skills/sorting-algorithms.md

 <caption>*Depends on the implementation.</caption>

 ### Bubble sort
-Bubble sort is a descriptive name, since bubbles float to the surface just as grater elements „bubble” to the end of the array.
+'Bubble sort' is a descriptive name, since bubbles float to the surface just as greater elements 'bubble' to the end of the array.
-Bubble sort is rarely used in practice, but almost every introducton to sorting algorithms starts with bubble sort.
+Bubble sort is rarely used in practice, but almost every introducton to sorting algorithms starts with it.

 Main sorting principle: the algorithm compares each pair of adjacent elements and swaps them if they are not in order.
 After the first iteration the highest value is at the end of the array.
-Thus, the next iteration doesn’t need to include the last element.
+Thus, the each iteration includes fewer elements.
-So the second for cycle restricts the inner loop to exclude already sorted values.

 Figure 2. explains the bubble sort algorithm: